 Your cart is empty

-The Air Max is one of the silhouettes that have forever marked the history of the sneaker.
-Designed in 1987 by Tinker Hatfield, famous designer of the Air Jordan 3and the Air Jordan 4 and many other classics, the pair was one of the first to adopt Nike AIR technology and is most notable for its unique design that reveals the air bubble inside its soles through a small window in the heel.
+The Air Max is one of the silhouettes that have marked the history of the sneaker forever.
+Designed in 1987 by Tinker Hatfield, famous designer of the Air Jordan 3and the Air Jordan 4 as well as many other classics, the pair is one of the first to adopt the Nike AIR technology and is especially distinguished by its unique design allowing a glimpse of the air bubble inside its soles through a small window at the heel.

 In order to create the cutting-edge design of the Air Max 1Tinker Hatfield says he was inspired by the architecture of the Centre Pompidou in Paris where he was staying at the time.
 The tubes of the famous Beaubourg centre will enlighten the most famous designer of the swoosh brand.
 He then had the idea of integrating air tubes in the manner of those composing the façade of the Pompidou Centre.
 Nike first unveiled the model in a " White/Varsity Red " version, with a colour palette ranging from white to grey to red.
 The most emblematic colorway, it was reissued several times as part of the Air Max Day.
 Many other colours were later revealed by the Oregon-based brand.
 Following the success of this revolutionary pair of shoes, which was ahead of its time, the Oregon-based brand Nike develops new editions, each one more innovative than the last.